USS Leahy (DLG-16): History

-After shakedown in the Caribbean, Leahy departed Boston on 19 September 1963 and reported to Charleston, South Carolina., where Rear Adm.
-E. E. Grimm, Commander Cruiser-Destroyer Flotilla 6, selected her as his flagship.
+After shakedown in the Caribbean, Leahy departed Boston on 19 September 1963 and reported to Charleston, South Carolina., where RADM E. E. Grimm, Commander Cruiser-Destroyer Flotilla 6, selected her as his flagship.
 She then proceeded to the Jacksonville, Florida operating areas for type training.
 She briefly put into home port in November, then returned to the Caribbean to participate in AA warfare exercises.

 On 2 January 1964, the DLG was again bound for the Caribbean for missile training, which ended 26 February.
 From 1 to 10 April, she joined in an amphibious exercise, "Quick Kick V," and on 1 June was permanently assigned to Destroyer Squadron 6.

 Leahy departed for duty with the Sixth Fleet on 17 July as part of a Fast Carrier Task Group, which included the aircraft carrier Forrestal, and participated in a coordinated fleet exercise, "MEDLANDEX-64," between the Balearic Islands and Sardinia.
 She then carried out independent training in the eastern Mediterranean before departing from Naples, Italy, on 22 September to join in NATO exercise "FALLEX-64."
 She returned to Naples on 26 October and, in November, participated in another fleetwide exercise, "POOPDECK-IV," which brought some 40 ships of Task Force 60 together off the coast of Spain.

 Leahy departed from Barcelona, Spain, on 2 December 1964 for replenishment, and on 14 December drew the curtain on 32750 nmi of steaming while deployed with the Sixth Fleet.
 She arrived at Charleston on 22 December and began a period of restricted availability in preparation for extensive tests to evaluate the Terrier Missile System.
 During these tests, which were completed in September 1965, Leahy was briefly deployed for the Dominican Republic Crisis from 28 April to 7 May 1965 as a unit of the Strike and Covering Force.

 The vessel departed from Charleston on 30 November 1965 for the Mediterranean and relieved the destroyer William V. Pratt at Puerto Pollensa, Majorca, 9 December.
 During this second deployment with the Sixth Fleet, she operated throughout the Mediterranean participating in ASW, gunnery, and AA warfare exercises as well as major fleet tactical operations alongside other NATO ships.

 Leahy returned home to Charleston on 8 April 1966.
 During June and July, she gave some 60 midshipmen from Annapolis at-sea training, and visited ports along the Atlantic coast and in the Caribbean.
 Following this, Leahy conducted exercises with the navies of many South American countries as part of operation UNITAS VII.
 She sailed through the Panama Canal in early September, thence south and through the Straits of Magellan at the end of October.